 The National Science Foundation (NSF), National Aeronautics and Space Administration (NASA), and the American Telephone and Telegraph Corporation (AT&T) provided initial funding for LARSIP and its research projects.
 Currently, LARSIP receives funding from NSF, NOAA, Lockheed Martin Corporation and the DoD.
-LARSIP function as a training center in a bilingual (Spanish and English) environment for current and future scientists and engineers of the Caribbean region and the South and Central Americas.
-The training centers are multidisciplinary in scope, serving Mayaguez and other UPR campuses.
+LARSIP function as a training center in a bilingual (Spanish and English) environment for current and future scientists and engineers of the Caribbean region and the South and Central The training Americas. centers are multidisciplinary in scope, serving Mayaguez and other UPR campuses.
 Universities and institutions in other countries are encouraged to form and establish liaisons with LARSIP through Memoranda of Understanding or other similar arrangements.

-Dr. Dr. Emmanuel Arzuaga earzuaga@ece.uprm.edu

-Phone: 787-832-4040 Ext 5854
+Dr. Dr. Emmanuel Arzuaga earzuaga@ece.uprm.edu Department of Electrical and Computer Engineering Phone: 787-832-4040 Ext 5854 http://larsip.uprm.edu/

-http://larsip.uprm.edu/